Anna Pasternak: Career

 In 2013, under the name Anna Wallas, Pasternak published a self-help book with her husband titled Call Off The Search.

 In 2016, Pasternak published a biography of Boris Pasternak and his mistress, Olga Ivinskaya, titled Lara: The Untold Love Story That Inspired Doctor Zhivago.
-The book received mixed reviews.
-NPR said it serves as an "upsetting reminder of what can happen when free speech is curtailed."
+The book achieved huge critical acclaim and was serialised in American Vogue.
+The Sunday Times noted it was a "meticulously researched book" NPR said, "With its overview of Russian history in the mid-20th century, including the privations of World War II, the abominations of Stalin's Great Terror, and Khrushchev's insufficient thaw, Lara is a chilling, upsetting reminder of what can happen when free speech is curtailed."
 While The New York Times said that "the 'untold' in the subtitle simply isn't true" because "the story of Pasternak's affair with Olga has been told repeatedly — for instance, in Olga's own memoirs."
 It concluded: "In 'Lara,' Anna Pasternak treats 'Doctor Zhivago' as a romance, more or less interchangeable with the hit movie, and she displays minimal understanding of Pasternak's literary achievement."

 In 2019, Pasternak issued legal proceedings against American author Lara Prescott, claiming that Prescott's novel The Secrets We Kept features "an astonishing number of substantial elements" taken from Lara.
-Pasternak lost the lawsuit, with the judge ruling that "It is clear that the defendant did not copy from Lara the selection of events in the relevant chapters of The Secrets We Kept or any part of that selection."
-Pasternak was ordered to pay back 99% of Prescott's costs, totaling 1 million Sterling Pounds.
+The ruling was mixed with the High Court finding that copyright subsisted in certain selections of events in a non-fictional historical literary work but that there had been no copying by author of a subsequent work of historical fiction.
+The judge ruled that "It is clear that the defendant did not copy from Lara the selection of events in the relevant chapters of The Secrets We Kept or any part of that selection."
+Pasternak was ordered to pay back 99% of Prescott's costs, totalling £1M.
+Shortly thereafter, Pasternak filed for bankruptcy.